• Home

 • Personalization of Business Offers

 Federal student loans are based on simple interest.
-And this means that the amount you owe on the money you borrowed remains the same over time.
+This means that the amount you owe on the money you borrowed remains the same over time.

 On the other hand, some private loans charge compound interest, which is where exponential growth comes in.